ADULT ICE HOCKEY CLUB - CONSTITUTION

 A3.
 Aims: a) To provide the opportunity for every person within the boundaries as set out in this constitution, to play safe, organized ice hockey according to the rules and regulations. b) To play fairly under all circumstances and not take unfair advantage of any opponents, to win modestly and accept defeat gracefully, to give credit to the team that wins and not to question or dispute referees decisions. c) To co-operate and work with the ruling bodies of other organizations within the rules and regulations of the organization and its affiliated associations.

 A4.
-Membership: a) Player Membership shall be composed of only those players who have filled out and signed the league registration form, paid their annual player membership dues and handed their league registration in to the League by mail, email and or by taking such registration form to the off-ice official (timekeeper).
-Team Membership shall be composed of those Player Members listed on the Game Day Player Roster form in which players have provided their league registration as above to the League.
+Membership: a) Player Membership shall be composed of only those players who have filled out and signed the game day roster form and have paid their annual player membership dues.
 A team shall be considered registered once their league fees have been collected as set out in the fee schedule of the AIHC.
 (There are no refunds available to Teams and or Players registered).
 The AIHC is owned and operates under its own entity company namely City Gate Contracting Ltd (CGCL).
-CGCL is covered by third party liability insurance in the amount of $5,000,000 per occurrence.
-All Teams and Players understand the risk for injury and possibly death that is associated with playing the game of ice hockey and understand that they are taking on all such risk.
+CGCL is covered by third party liability insurance in the amount of $5,000,000 per occurrence (x2).
+All Teams and Players understand the risk for injury and possibly death that is associated with playing the game of ice hockey and understand that they are taking on all such risks.
 Players do not have loss of wages, life, dental and or medical insurance through the leagues insurance carrier and are to provide their own policies or take on the risk associated with injury, lost wages and or death and all of the consequences of such events while participating in the Adult Ice Hockey Club. b) Player Membership may also be extended to non-playing individuals who contribute to the social activities of the AIHC. c) Copies of the Constitution and By-Laws are available on-line at the leagues web site www.ADULTICEHOCKEYCLUB.com

 A5.
-Executive: a) The Executive shall consist of five members who shall in turn appoint team managers to fill the positions required to best represent each team within the AIHC b) Executive meetings shall be called by the League President or upon request of three or more members of the executive. c) The Executive shall meet at regular intervals that are demanded by the pressure of business to conduct the AIHC d) The Executive shall hold an annual general meeting each year to appoint Team Managers for the following season at this meeting.
-There shall be no limit to the number of terms held by the Executive. e) Team Managers shall be responsible to collect in all yearly player fees (including fines, sponsor, NSF cheques, etc.) and will deposit these funds into the team bank chequing account.
+Executive: a) The Executive shall consist of five members who shall in turn appoint team managers to fill the positions required to best represent each team within the AIHC b) Executive meetings shall be called by the League President or upon request of three or more members of the executive. c) The Executive shall meet at intervals that are required to conduct the business of the AIHC d) The Executive shall hold an annual general meeting each year to appoint Team Managers for the following season at this meeting.
+There shall be no limit to the number of terms held by the Executive. e) Team Managers shall be responsible to collect in all yearly player fees (including fines, sponsor, NSF cheques, etc.) and will deposit these funds into their teams bank chequing account.
 Team Managers shall be responsible for signing a team contract with the AIHC and will pay yearly team fees based on the current Fee Schedule.
-Where a player registers through the league directly that players league fee is credited toward the team he is placed on league fee account and that that player therefore becomes a member of that team.
+Where a player registers through the league directly that players league fee shall be credited towards the teams account they they are placed on.
+That player then becomes a member of that team.
 Player fees paid to the league go directly to a Team account, are NON REFUNDABLE by the League.
-The League does not refund teams and or players.
+The League does not refund teams and or players at anytime.
 Team Managers shall insure that each member of their team plays within the Sportsmanship Policy of the AIHC and the boundaries as set down by this constitution.
-Team Managers are to insure that each of their team members are listed on the Game Day Roster form (include first and last names, players jersey number and each player in attendance has signed the Game Day Roster form.
-This form must be handed to the off ice official (timekeeper) prior to any player being permitted to participate, IE be allowed on the ice surface.
-Players are considered registered once they have sent in their Individual League Registration form and can then be listed on the Teams Game Day Roster form.
-The Individual Player Registration form must be sent into the league prior to a player being eligible to play in any league game.
+Team Managers are to insure that each of their team members are listed on the Game Day Roster form (include first and last names, players jersey number, email of that players and their cellular number.
+Each player in attendance must be listed on the game day roster form and must have signed the Game Day Roster form.
+This form must be handed to the off ice official (timekeeper) prior to any player being permitted to participate.
+No player shall be on the ice surface prior without being listed an have signed the game day roster form.
+Players are considered registered members of the league and agree to abide by all of the leagues rules and constitution once they have been listed on the Game Day Roster Form and have added their email, cell number and have signed the Game Day Roster Form.
 Team managers are to fill out the Game Day Roster form for each and every game and list only those players in attendance to that game.
 Team Managers shall be responsible to report all team matters, suspensions etc., to the executive and to inform their players of any pending suspension.
 Team Managers have the right to suspend any of their players who are not adhering to the sportsmanship boundaries as set down by this constitution. f) Team Managers and the AIHC executive have the right to refuse any individual admittance or membership into the AIHC and may remove any individual if necessary due to past and or pending suspensions with other leagues and sports bodies. g) Duties of the Executive shall be as follows: League President: a) Shall preside at all meetings of the AIHC and shall perform all duties as naturally fall within the boundaries of that office.
 Shall create any committees as deemed necessary for the functioning of the Club.
-Referee In Chief: a) Shall perform all duties with respect to interpretation of the playing rules, contracting, assigning and paying on ice hockey officials to ref league and tournament games. b) Shall perform such duties as assigned by the League Manager or executive of the AIHC League Manager: a) Shall keep an accurate record of all game sheets, statistics and penalty infractions. b) Shall contract, assign and keep records of the on and off-ice officials. c) Shall notify the League President of any player suspended and shall report any league member who is not adhering to the boundaries as set down by this constitution. d) Shall be the custodian of the equipment and first aid kit, game day computers, music and other documents and instruments belonging to the AIHC.
+Referee In Chief: a) Shall perform all duties with respect to interpretation of the playing rules, contracting, assigning and paying all on ice and off ice officials. b) Shall perform such duties as assigned by the League Manager or executive of the AIHC League Manager: a) Shall keep an accurate record of all game sheets, statistics and penalty infractions. b) Shall contract, assign and keep records of the on and off-ice officials. c) Shall notify the League President of any player suspended and shall report any league member who is not adhering to the boundaries as set down by this constitution. d) Shall be the custodian of the equipment and first aid kit, game day computers, music and other documents and instruments belonging to the AIHC.
 Rules & Regulation Manager shall notify Referee in Chief regarding any new rule changes and or any team managers with concerns of the executive over rough and edgy play.

 Social Committee Manager shall plan social events for the league, form subcommittees and in general will be responsible that league wide events are carried out within the boundaries and values of this constitution.